20 Week Anatomy Scan

 A bit later, Dr. Silverman came in to take a look at the baby, too.
 This is standard practice, as the doctor likes to look at everything after the tech does the measurements.
 After some different measurements on the heart and brain mass, he reported that the baby was perfect and offered another congratulations to the happy parents to be!

 This is my third time going through this big ultrasound with IPs present, and I know what a relief it is to hear that everything is perfect.
 When an IP has trusted me to carry their baby safely and in the best manner that I can, I’m absolutely certain it is still nerve wracking even though they know I am doing exactly as I should be doing.
-I love the sense of relief this halfway mark brings to all of us and I pray every single day that this little baby continues to grow as it should.
+I love the sense of relief this halfway mark brings to all of us and I pray every single day that this little baby continues to grow as he should.

-My growing belly.
+My growing belly